manticoresoftware/manticoresearch/manual/Installation/Debian_and_Ubuntu.md

 sudo apt install manticore manticore-extra
 ```

-If you are upgrading to Manticore version 5 or higher it's recommended to remove all the old Manticore packages before you install the new ones since package structure got changed in version 5.0.0:
+If you are upgrading to Manticore 6 from an older version, it is recommended to remove your old packages first to avoid conflicts caused by the updated package structure:

 ```bash
 sudo apt remove manticore*